-An ambiguous condition exists if a \ is placed before any character, other than those defined in here.
+An ambiguous condition exists if a $\$ is placed before any character, other than those defined in here.

-Return c-addr and u describing a string consisting of the translation of the characters ccc.
+Run-time: (--c-addr u)Return c-addr and u describing a string consisting of the translation of the characters ccc.
 A program shall not alter the returned string.